 The Many Stages of Divorce

-Each of these different aspects of divorce (legal, financial and emotional) has its own very distinct, and very different, stages.
-The challenging part, of course, is that the legal, financial and emotional stages of divorce are all happening at the same time.
+Each one of those different aspects of divorce (legal, financial, emotional, and grieving) has its own very distinct, and very different, stages.
+What makes divorce so challenging is that all of those different stages of divorce are happening at the same time.

-That means that, at any given moment, you can be in one stage of the legal process, a different stage of the financial process, and another stage of the emotional process.
+That means that, at any given moment, you can be in one stage of the legal process, a different stage of the financial process, and a separate stage of the emotional process.
 On top of that, you can be grieving, too.

-To complicate matters even further, while the legal and financial stages of divorce tend to move in a fairly linear fashion, the emotional stages of divorce do not.
-You can bounce back and forth between the different emotional stages of divorce many times before you finally (hopefully) end up at acceptance.
+To complicate matters even further, while the legal and financial stages of divorce tend to move in a fairly linear fashion, the grieving and emotional stages of divorce do not.
+You can bounce back and forth between the different grieving and emotional stages of divorce many times before you finally (hopefully) end up at acceptance.

-The overlap of all of these different stages of divorce overlap so much, it’s easy to get confused about where you are at any given time.
-Step one in clearing up that confusion is understanding the various stages of the emotional, legal and financial aspects of divorce.
+Because all of these different stages of divorce overlap so much, it’s easy to get confused about where you are at any given time.
+Step one in clearing up that confusion is understanding the various stages of divorce and how they relate to one another.

 Divorce is like death.
 In a very real way, it is a death.
 It is the death of your marriage.
 It is the death of your dream of having “the perfect family.”
 It is the death of life as you knew it to be.